ForgottenGlory/MOISE/README.md

 	- Allow screenshots: Enabled

 ## Launching the Game
 In Mod Organizer 2, select Morrowind from the drop-down menu next to the Run button and click Run.
-This is how MOISE should always be launched.
+This is how MME should always be launched.
 You can create a shortcut on your desktop if you wish using the Shortcut button under the Run button.

 ## Troubleshooting
 Morrowind is a very temperamental game.
 Here are some common fixes for issues you may encounter.